On discretely structured growth models and their moments: Model formulation

 in \cref{eq: abstractly structured logistic}.

 For the term that encodes the self-limiting effects of the population, $B_j$, we again adopt the principles that underpin the scalar logistic growth equation, and posit that $B_j$ depends on the overall burden of the whole population on the environment.
-As such, $B_j$ should inherit a dependence on the whole population, not simply $u_j$, with the nuance that subpopulations with different fitnesses might contribute differently to the overall burden.
+As such, $B_j$ should inherit a dependence on the whole population, not simply $u_j$, with the nuance that subpopulations at different states might contribute differently to the overall burden.
 For instance, an injured animal may consume fewer resources in its environment and, thereby, be associated with a lower burden or resource cost.
-Hence, we write the overall burden of the population as the sum $\sum_i b(i) u_i$ for a fitness-dependent burden function $b$, where the sum is taken over all indices $i\in\{0,\ldots,N\}$.
+Hence, we write the overall burden of the population as the sum $\sum_i b(i) u_i$ for a state-dependent burden function $b$, where the sum is taken over all indices $i\in\{0,\ldots,N\}$.
 Further, it is plausible that different subpopulations may be differently affected by this burden on the environment.
-Hence, we scale the effect on subpopulation $u_j$ by a factor $e(j)$, where $e$ is an as-yet-unspecified function of fitness.
+Hence, we scale the effect on subpopulation $u_j$ by a factor $e(j)$, where $e$ is an as-yet-unspecified function of state.
 Thus, in total, the burden term $B_j$ can be written somewhat generally as

-Finally, we consider the net flux term $J_j$, which represents changes in fitness and, therefore, movement between compartments.
+Finally, we consider the net flux term $J_j$, which represents changes in state and, therefore, movement between compartments.
 Whilst there are many functional forms that $J_j$ might plausibly take, here we consider fluxes that depend linearly on the population and, hence, adopt the minimal form

-for $j\in\{0,\ldots,N-1\}$, where $w$ is a fitness-dependent function that encodes the rate of transfer between subpopulations and is necessarily non-negative for all $j\in\{0,\ldots,N-1\}$.
-We extend this definition to $j=-1$ and $j=N$ by defining $w(-1)=w(N)=0$, which removes any dependence on the fictitious $u_{-1}$ and prevents flux out of the discrete fitness domain, so that $\sum_j J_j = 0$.
+for $j\in\{0,\ldots,N-1\}$, where $w$ is a state-dependent function that encodes the rate of transfer between subpopulations and is necessarily non-negative for all $j\in\{0,\ldots,N-1\}$.
+We extend this definition to $j=-1$ and $j=N$ by defining $w(-1)=w(N)=0$, which removes any dependence on the fictitious $u_{-1}$ and prevents flux out of the discrete state-structure domain, so that $\sum_j J_j = 0$.